DHBern/HistFalk-OralHistoryArchive/README.md

 If you successfully installed jekyll you can run OH-Archive.

 ## Usage
+### Backend
+The backend file must be run before building the website.
+1. Change into backend directory: `$ cd OH-Archive/_posts/backend`
+2. Produce the posts from Omeka API by running `$ node generate-md-files.js`
+### Frontend
 1. Change into directory: `$ cd OH-Archive`
 2. Build the site and make it available on a local server: `$ bundle exec jekyll serve`
 3. Browse to http://localhost:4000 (if localhost is not working for you try the link displayed under Server address